kimbjerge/insectDCT/README.md

    - Anaconda: $ conda activate yolo11

-4. Run the Python code to test and plot the abundance of arthropods
+4. Run the Python code to generate the CSV files for detection and tracking

    - $ python pipeDetectAndClassifyInsects.py (Performs detection and classification)
    - $ python pipeTrackInsects.py (Performs tracking based on the CSV output files)